MIND MGMT: Development

 Kindt took on additional comic scripting work while making MIND MGMT, but MIND MGMT was always his top priority.
 He scripted six issues at a time, then worked on the art during the hours his daughter was at school.
 At any given time, he would have one issue completed and ready to print.

 Kindt said naming characters was the hardest part during the story's creation.
 Meru Marlow, the main character, is named after a Webster University student who attended a class taught by Kindt.
 Henry Lyme, another main character, is a reference to "Harry Lime" from the Orson Welles film "The Third Man" and is visually based on Zach Galifianakis in "The Hangover".
 Other supporting cast get their names from a mix of real people, film references, and even everyday objects, like Perrier mineral water.

 MIND MGMT was Kindt's first solo monthly series.
 After creating several original graphic novels, Kindt felt the format was becoming too "easy" from a creative standpoint.
 He wanted to create a monthly series partly out of nostalgia, and to create a dialogue between readers and himself during publication.
 As an incentive to draw in readers who would otherwise wait for the collected edition, each issue included material which was not reprinted in the collected editions.
-Kindt stated he was enjoyed the experience and the increased interaction with fans, even to the point of saying he may never do another graphic novel.
+Kindt stated he enjoyed the experience and the increased interaction with fans, even to the point of saying he may never do another graphic novel.